goss-org/goss/docs/cli.md

     - `verbose`  - Gives verbose output.
 Applies to `nagios` and `prometheus` output
     - `pretty`   - Pretty printing for the `json` output
     - `sort`     - Sorts the results

-`--loglevel <level>`, `-L <level>`
-:   Goss logging verbosity level (default: `INFO`).
-    Lower levels of tracing include all upper levels traces also (ie. `INFO` includes `WARN`, `ERROR` and `FATAL` outputs).
-    `level` can be one of:

-    - `TRACE` - Print details for each check, successful or not and all incoming healthchecks
-    - `DEBUG` - Print details of summary response to healthchecks including remote IP address, return code and full body
-    - `INFO` - Print summary when all checks run OK
-    - `WARN` - Print summary and corresponding checks when encountering some failures
-    - `ERROR` - Not used for now (will not print anything)
-    - `FATAL` - Not used for now (will not print anything)

 `--max-concurrent <num>`
 :   Max number of tests to run concurrently